Let’s learn about the amazing Middle East city of Abu Dhabi.

 Is Abu Dhabi bigger than Dubai?

 By land size, yes!
 By a long way.
-By population, though Dubai is by far the larger of the two cities, believed to have a population of 3.3 million.
+By population, though Dubai is by far the larger of the two cities, believed to have a population of 3.5 million (estimated – updated as of March 2022).

 Can you easily get between Abu Dhabi and Dubai?

-Absolutely, the two cities are connected by road (no commuter train – but watch out for the ultra-high-speed Hyperloop!)
+Absolutely, the two cities are connected by road (no commuter train as yet – but watch out for the touted ultra-high-speed Hyperloop!)

 There’s a great detailed guide here which explains all the different ways you can get between Abu Dhabi and Dubai, sitting approximately 160 kilometres apart.

 There used to be no official border crossing between the two Emirates but since COVID-19 restrictions came in, a border crossing checkpoint now exists.
-Abu Dhabi taking a far more stringent approach to visitors from outside the Emirate you now need a negative PCR or DPI test result to enter from Dubai, even though it’s in the same country.
+Abu Dhabi taking a far more stringent approach to visitors from outside the Emirate.
+At the time of last updating this guide (May 2022), the domestic border between the Emirates has been removed.

 What does Abu Dhabi mean?